 1. Sell Handmade Products Online

-Selling in an online market place such as Etsy or eBay is a low-cost way to begin selling your handmade products from the comfort of your home.
-It is also the quickest and easiest way to make money online.
-And once you get your feet wet open your own online store and cut out the middle man.
+Selling in an online marketplace such as Etsy or eBay is a low-cost way to begin selling your handmade products from the comfort of your home.
+Selling online is also one of the quickest and easiest ways to begin making make money online.
+And once you get your feet wet you can open your own online store and cut out the middle man.

 2. Sell Your Crafts at Craft Shows

 Check with your local chamber of commerce or search your State’s website for listings of upcoming shows and fairs.
-Many local colleges hold annual craft fairs, some independent craft show promoters hold shows at local churches.
+Many local colleges hold annual craft fairs.
+Some independent craft show promoters set up craft shows at local churches.
 Some churches host their own craft fair as a fundraiser.

 3. Sell Your Crafts On Consignment

 Selling on consignment is a practice frequently used by artists and craftspeople.
-It literally means that they giving over your work to someone in the business of selling handmade products such as a craft shop, for display and sale.
+It literally means that you are giving over your work to someone in the business of selling handmade products such as at a craft shop, for display and sale.
 The retailer keeps a percentage of the sale price as a commission once the sale is made.

-Sell craft artists products on consignment online or offline.
+Become a sales rep for Independent craft artists’.
+Sell their products on consignment online or offline.
 Work out a deal where you can take 10 to 50 percent of the retail price as commission.

 Craft supplies are in high demand!
-Craftsmen, both amateurs and professionals, need craft supplies to produce their products.
-Craft supplies are hard to find in rural towns making craft supplies a high-profit potential online business idea !.
+Craftsmen, both amateurs, and professionals need craft supplies to produce their products.
+Craft supplies are hard to find in rural towns, making selling craft supplies a high-profit potential online business idea !.

 8. Start a Niche Craft Blog

-Starting a niche craft blog, and refer craft supplies and products offerd by your affiliates and earn money.
+With a niche craft blog, you can add affiliate programs and earn money.
 It is a great way to earn extra money which can lead to a full-time career!

 Publish and sell downloadable craft e-books on your topic of expertise.
 How-to books have always been popular even before e-books hit the market.
-People are naturally hunger for information.
+People are naturally hungry for information.